Parents

 STEP 4: Review Your Student’s Financial Aid Award

-Once a student is awarded financial aid at UF, he or she will receive an award notification via an email and a paper document through the mail to the student’s permanent address.
-The award letter will indicate the amount of aid awarded to the student, the type of aid, and how it will be paid.
+Once a student is awarded financial aid at UF, he or she will receive a financial aid offer notification via email.
+The award offer will indicate the amount of aid offered to the student, the type of aid, and how it will be paid.
 Student awards are determined based on financial need (not merit) as indicated on their EFCs.
-Award packages consist of gift aid (grants and need-based scholarships) and self help (loans and work-study).
-UF packages students on a first-come, first-served basis, so any delay in your application being sent to UF may result in less aid.
-Once awarded, students can review their award on UF’s ISIS system at ISIS.ufl.edu.
+Aid packages consist of gift aid (grants and need-based scholarships) and self help (loans and work-study).
+Students can review their financial aid on UF’s student information system at https://one.uf.eduONE.UF.

-NOTE: When you receive your student’s award letter, if your family has experienced any unforeseen circumstances (loss of job, medical expenses, loss of social security, loss of child support, etc.) contact UF’s Student Financial Affairs Office and ask to speak to your student’s financial aid adviser.
+NOTE: When you receive your student’s financial aid offer, if your family has experienced any unforeseen circumstances (loss of job, medical expenses, loss of social security, loss of child support, etc.) contact UF’s http://www.sfa.ufl.edu/contact-sfa/http://www.sfa.ufl.edu/contact-sfa/Student Financial Aid and Scholarships Office and ask to speak to a financial aid adviser.
 The adviser will explain steps you may take to solve your situation.
 Your file will then be reviewed to re-determine eligibility.